Meghan's fashion range launches -- and her bag is already sold out

 For every item bought from the range, which will be on sale for "at least two weeks," according to the palace, one will be donated to Smart Works.

+After announcing that the bag had already sold out online, the duchess called upon her fashion partners to extend the range as much as possible to maximise the charity's gain.

+Wrapping up her short but confident speech, Meghan said that the project was "in the same vein of work that my husband and I will continue doing" and promised to share about what lies ahead when their foundation, Sussex Royal, launches next year.

-Nonoo, who is a good friend of the duchess and was rumored to have introduced the royal couple, told CNN Style that the question of collaborating on the project was a "no brainer."
+Nonoo, who was rumored to have introduced the royal couple, told CNN Style that the question of collaborating on the project was a "no brainer."

 She said: "When the Duchess of Sussex approached me about being part of it when she became royal patron of Smart Works she obviously knew that what I do is very much about empowering women through their wardrobe and capsule collection is at the very heart of what I do, so it was a no brainer for me to say yes.